jayavardhanr/CodeRetrieval-Main/README.md

   4) staQC dataset to check generalization to Code Annotation (anno)
   5) staQC sanity check dataset (sanity check - code empty, QB empty)

+  To test on specific dataset, make changes in the `Config` file.
+  For Codenn dataset, comment `eval` and uncomment `eval_codenn` in `codesearch` python file

   To train and test our model:
   ### Configuration
   1. Edit hyper-parameters and settings in `config.py`